-The Fund currently incurs withholding and capital gains taxes imposed by certain countries on investment income and capital gains.
-Such income and gains are recorded gross of withholding and capital gains taxes in the statement of comprehensive income.
+The Fund currently incurs withholding taxes imposed by certain countries on investment income and capital gains.
+Such income or gains are recorded gross of withholding and capital gains taxes in the statement of comprehensive income.
 Withholding taxes and capital gains taxes are included in the statement of comprehensive income as an expense.